-Let’s be honest, we could all use a vacation in the summertime.
-But if your budget, schedules and young kiddos aren’t in line with taking off in a plane or long car ride, don’t stress that you can’t get away.
-Consider a staycation!
+Let’s be honest—we could all use a vacation right about now.
+But with COVID still a concern and the thought of taking off in a plane or going on a long car ride too much, don’t stress that you can’t get away.
 Thanks to our prime location in the Garden State, you can have sand between your toes, hike along scenic wooded trails, jump in a lake or walk in the footsteps of history for the day, all while feeling like you’ve been far, far away.
-What’s more, you don’t have to do any elaborate planning because I’ve done it for you!
-Read below for the perfect spots that satisfy any kind of family vacation craving, and bonus options if you find yourself wanting to spend the night.
+Read below for the perfect spots that satisfy any kind of family vacation craving and bonus options if you find yourself wanting to spend the night.

 Skip the rowdy crowds and buzzing boardwalk and head to a quieter spot by the shore.
-Avon-by-the-Sea offers plenty of waterfront play with amenities, like a playground, pavilion with restrooms, free parking and no-frills boardwalk to make a day trip feel like a solid vacation.
-Start your morning perched out on the sand with a hearty breakfast with local favorite Avon Pavilion, steps away from the sand on the boardwalk.
-The fantastic views within a chic, whitewashed décor feels more Mykonos than Jersey Shore.
-Buy a badge, stake out your spot on the beach and then finally relax among the pristine shore renowned for its cleanliness and family atmosphere.
+Avon-by-the-Sea offers plenty of waterfront play with amenities, like a playground, pavilion with restrooms, free parking, and a no-frills boardwalk to make a day trip feel like a solid vacation.
+Start your morning with a hearty breakfast at local favorite Avon Pavilion, steps away from the sand on the boardwalk.
+The fantastic views within a chic, whitewashed décor feel more Mykonos than Jersey Shore.
+Buy a badge, stake out your spot on the beach, and then finally relax among the pristine shore renowned for its cleanliness and family atmosphere.

 If your family is obsessed with history or just wants to appreciate our country’s roots, head to Morristown.
 Spend the day retracing Washington’s steps from his headquarters to Jockey Hollow, where revolutionary soldiers fought and lived during the brutal winter of 1780.
-The Ford Mansion, known as Washington’s Headquarters, is one of the oldest house museums in the US, and shows off the rooms restored to reflect what they were like during Washington’s stay.
+Start at The Ford Mansion, known as Washington’s Headquarters, one of the oldest house museums in the US, and shows off the rooms restored to reflect what they were like during Washington’s stay.
 Make a burger pit stop at The Committed Pig, which boasts views of the historic Green.
-After, head over to nearby Jockey Hollow park, to see a short film about the war fought there and get up close to the authentic soldier huts.
+After, head over to nearby Jockey Hollow park, where kids can learn more about the war fought there and get up close to the authentic soldier huts.

-Right down the road from Washington’s Headquarters is the Westin Governor Morris, which is a modern respite among the revolutionary past.
-Check out the outdoor pool and kids club.
-If you’re still on the history hunt, visit the 19th century restored Fosterfields Living Historical Farm and then head to Speedwell, where an interactive museum about telecommunication is closed for the remainder of 2021, you can still walk around the lake and admire the waterfall.
+Overnight Option: Right down the road from Washington’s Headquarters is the Westin Governor Morris, a modern respite from the revolutionary past with an outdoor pool.
+If you’re still on the history hunt, visit the 19th century restored Fosterfields Living Historical Farm or Historic Speedwell, where Samuel Morse invented the telegraph.
+Though the interactive museum about telecommunication is closed for the remainder of 2021, you can still walk around the lake and admire the waterfall.

 Pack a picnic and take a drive to Cheesequake State Park, known for its unique landscape.
-It has saltwater and fresh marshes with hardwood trees, positioning it among two different eco systems of the sea and forest.
-Start at the interpretive nature center where your kids can learn about the nesting osprey as well as other animals that populate the park.
-Then pick up a trail map and decide which of the five trails you can all enjoy; they range from easy to moderate with inclines and some allow bikes.
+It has saltwater and fresh marshes with hardwood trees, positioning it among two different ecosystems of the sea and forest.
+While the interpretive nature center is currently closed, it’s a good place to start.
+You can also pick up a trail map and decide which of the five trails you can all enjoy—they range from easy to moderate with inclines, and some allow bikes.